-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 The anticipation of the new airline's launch has grown as both EVA Airways and China Airlines, Taiwan's two main airlines, have been plagued by strikes and internal conflicts.

-But according to the team at Starlux, Chang isn't out for retribution.
+But according to the team at STARLUX, Chang isn't out for retribution.

 "He doesn't think that he is 'Hamlet'," K.W.
-Nieh, Starlux's chief communication officer, tells CNN Travel.
+Nieh, STARLUX's chief communication officer, tells CNN Travel.
 "This has nothing to do with revenge."

 "Because of his passion for aviation, Chang merely wants to build an ideal airline that reflects his style after breaking from the shackles of Evergreen Group.
-He is building Starlux to fulfill the expectations of his late father."
+He is building STARLUX to fulfill the expectations of his late father."

 CNN Travel has reached out to EVA Air for comment.